Siixes/siixes.github.io/docs/_posts/2022-08-08-economics-of-offensive-infrastructure.markdown

 ## Background (the Great Seconding)

 One of my friends was digging into some malware and was telling me about it.
 One part of the attack chain was convincing people to download and run a file.
-This attack in particular happened to use [transfer.sh](transfer.sh) for the file upload/hosting/download functionality.
+This attack in particular happened to use [https://transfer.sh](https://transfer.sh) for the file upload/hosting/download functionality.
 Then, of course, they'd use a url shortener to point to the file itself, and send around that shortened link trying to get people to download/run it.

 I just thought this was one of the most fascinating behaviors and made me wish I made and was running transfer.sh.